jazwa/rackstack/README.md

   - `python3`

 ### Examples:
-Generate all project files for the `mini` profile:
+Generate all project files for the `micro` profile:

-`python3 rbuild.py -b all -c micro`
+`python3 rbuild.py -b all -c micro -t custom`

+This will build all the required STLs for a micro rack in the `stl/custom/` directory.

-Generate specific part:
+For generating a specific part:

-`python3 rbuild.py -b yBar`
+`python3 rbuild.py -b yBar -c micro -t custom`

 Generated stls are put into the `stl/` directories.
 The actual variable values for different profiles can be found in
 [rack/profiles.scad](rack/profiles.scad).